 It is likely that you already have come across various advises making your website ADA compliant.
 Many websites including that of very reputed businesses already faced lawsuits for not being ADA compliant.
 Naturally, this not something to be taken lightly.
 Being ADA compliant is a necessity for business websites.

 For the last few years, there has been a significant increase in the e-filing for ADA compliance.
 This clearly shows the larger impetus behind this key compliance norm that websites across the niches are finding important these days.
-For any web development company, this is a must-have area of expertise and knowledge.
+For any web app development company, this is a must-have area of expertise and knowledge.
 You need to have a clear idea about this compliance norm and how it can affect the websites of your clients.

 Here through the length of this post, we are going to explain various aspects of ADA compliance and the ways to make a website ADA compliant.